yoctoproject/poky/documentation/test-manual/test-process.rst

 a-full target of the Autobuilder is used but in addition the form is configured to generate and publish artifacts and the milestone number, version, release candidate number and other information is entered.
-The box to "generate an email to QA"is also checked.
+The box to "generate an email to QA" is also checked.

 When the build completes, an email is sent out using the send-qa-email script in the ``yocto-autobuilder-helper`` repository to the list of